July 18, 2016

 Following is a summary of how the 68 treatments included in the survey broke out into the different categories described above.
 More details are in the linked document.

-“Tried and True” treatments with a low rate of trial and a low rate of perceived effectiveness included:
+“Tried and True” treatments with a high rate of trial and a very high level of perceived effectiveness included:

 * Environmental avoidance – avoiding problematic buildings, paying attention to cross-contamination of possessions, showering and changing after exposures, avoiding locations with problematic outdoor air, avoiding environmental chemicals